hirefrank/www/content/pages/intro.md

 Natural, forwardable, and focused on what matters.

 Need someone in your network to make an introduction for a job?
-Just share your resume and the job details, and we'll draft the perfect email that makes it easy for your connection to help.
+Share your resume and the job details, and we'll draft the perfect email that makes it easy for your connection to help.